-The spring of 2020 will be an event we will all remember the rest of our lives.
+The events of 2020 will be an event we will all remember the rest of our lives.
 Similar to 9-11, Neil Armstrong stepping foot on the moon, or the assassination of President Kennedy, we will never forget it.
 It is my belief that we can take much more from this than a memory.
 There are leadership lessons from COVID-19 that we can use everyday for the rest of our careers.
 But those lessons must be captured now, while we are living in these times.

 While there are other personal and professional lessons you might take from these times, I believe there are leadership lessons from COVID-19 available to every leader – if they recognize and apply them.
 Here are five things to learn now that will benefit you forever.